Poha recipe | Kanda Batata Poha | Maharashtrian style

 Thinking of Poha as a carbohydrate is to overlook the way it is made.
 When mixed with other ingredients, the dish not only tastes delicious, but the glycemic index is low.

-For all the above reasons, this dish is perfect to start the day with.
+For all the above reasons, Poha is perfect to start the day with.
 It will keep you full for longer.
 It is easy to digest and does not cause bloating.
-This delicious and healthy snack/Also, it is recommended for anyone who weight loss.
+Also, it is recommended during the weight loss journey.

 Ingredients to make Kanda Batata Poha